Haloneva/Haloneva/README.md

 ## 👋 Welcome

-Hello 👋 I'm Ivy or just Alex and 17 years old.
+I'm Ivy or just Alex and 17 years old.
 In my free time I help colleagues with their computer problems or deal with topics like Nextjs or React.

 Aspiring IT Specialist System Integration